What Is a CAT Tool and Why Are They Essential for Companies and Translators Alike?

 CAT tools help improve translation quality by identifying mistakes in various contexts.
 They’re not limited to a particular field, although it’s possible to configure them for better adaptation to certain industries, or to enter customised parametres.

-I want CAT tools used in my project!
+I want to use a CAT tool for my project!

 Do you need your content translated into Spanish and you think you could benefit from your translation partner using a CAT Tool?
 Get in touch so we can ex

 One of the best qualities, perhaps, of CAT tools is their adaptability.
 Some strategies or techniques are limited depending on the industry they’re used for or a client’s time and resource constraints.
-However, CAT tools are flexible and offer an opportunity to work quickly, efficiently, and accurately on a single, multiple, or mixed project at the same time.
+However, CAT tools are flexible and offer an opportunity to work quickly, efficiently, and accurately on a single, multiple, or mixed project simultaneously.